Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: Discussion

-In our formulation, the optical responses of electrons are described in terms of the current and charge densities.
+{As a further discussion, based on our formulation,} the optical responses of electrons are described in terms of the current and charge densities.
 This representation is useful for considering the responses to the L and T field components.
 In many previous studies, the optical properties were discussed in terms of the plasmons and SPEs.
 In nanostructures featuring nonlocality, the plasmons and SPEs are coupled with each other.
 Hence, the relation between the densities ($\bm{j},c \rho$) and the collective and individual excitations is complicated.
-Here, the excitation energy spectrum is evaluated from the eigenvalues of $\bar{\Xi} (\omega)$ in Eq.\ (\ref{eq:Xi-matrix}) as the excitations correspond to the poles of the system with the radiative field.
-Hence, the densities $\bm{\mathcal{J}}$ and induced fields $\bm{\mathcal{A}}$ are described in terms of the excitations in Eqs.\ (\ref{eq:cons4vecX}) and (\ref{eq:selfAX}) with Eq.\ (\ref{eq:XxiY}).
+The excitation energy spectrum is evaluated from the eigenvalues of $\bar{\Xi} (\omega)$ in Eq.\ (\ref{eq:exSCmatXi}) as the excitations correspond to the poles of the system with the radiative field.
+The densities $\bm{\mathcal{J}}$ and induced fields $\bm{\mathcal{A}}$ are described in terms of the excitations.
 This is an advantage over another existing treatment of the nonlocal effect~\cite{Pitarke07}.
-Moreover, from the poles, coherent coupling between the plasmon (collective excitation) and the carrier generation due to the SPE can be investigated.
+Moreover, from the poles, coherent coupling between the plasmon (collective-like) excitation and the carrier generation due to the SPE can be investigated.